What is a big bar?

 Adapting your equipment

-To find the big bass, first acquire the right equipment and leave nothing to chance.
+To find the big bass, you first need to acquire the right equipment and leave nothing to chance.
+There's no room for error!

-A sea rod, often fast-acting, with a power of 8 or 9 will be ideal for casting certain flies and fighting/restricting these fish.
-It will be fitted with a reel with a watertight drag (for longer life) and a line adapted to the situations encountered (floating to very plunging).
-There are special sea bass lines, such as Rio Striper (for striped bass).
+A fast-action 9-foot rod with a power of 8 or even 9 is ideal for casting certain flies and fighting/restricting these fish.
+It should be fitted with a reel with a watertight drag (for longer life) and a line adapted to the situation (floating to very sinking).
+There are special sea bass lines, such as Rio Striper (for striped bass), which are well suited to this type of fishing.

-It's a good idea to use a well-built fluorocarbon tip, which will resist abrasion better and be less visible, but also to adapt its resistance to the type of fishing practised, the environment and the presence of obstacles (see below).
+It's a good idea to use a well-made fluorocarbon tip, which will resist abrasion better and be less visible, but also to adapt its resistance to the type of fishing practised, the color of the water, the environment and the presence of obstacles (see below), as well as to the wary nature of bass.

-The flies should be mounted on hooks that are sharp and, above all, strong, so that they will not give you any trouble.
+The flies should be mounted on hooks that are sharp and, above all, strong and therefore resistant, to avoid any disappointment.

 Finding the right spots

-It's possible to catch large sea bass in any environment, but the best chances are often in estuaries, which allow good growth, due to their richness, but also because of this particular habitat where large specimens find their place and easy food, particularly green crabs.
+It's possible to catch large sea bass in any environment, but the best chances are often in estuaries, which offer good growth, not only because of their richness, but also because of this particular habitat where large specimens find their place and easy food, particularly green crabs.

 In prospecting fishing, there is a small element of luck and chance, but in the end, it is also possible to look for bigger fish by going to specific spots and fishing differently.

-On sight, by visually searching for fish, it's possible to target the big bass and leave the smaller ones behind.
-But in this case, you'll need to find the spots where these big bass come to feed.
+On sight, by visually searching for fish, it's possible to specifically target the big bass and leave the smaller ones behind.
+But in this case, you'll need to find the spots where these beautiful fish regularly come to feed.

 Streamer fishing: boat, beach, and other environments

 Big bass live in all kinds of environments.
-They become big, however, because they have a fearsome distrust that must be overcome, and they know where to find their food source in particular positions.
+However, they become big because they have a natural distrust that must be overcome, and they know where to find their food source in particular positions.

-Whether on the beach or on the coast, it's possible to catch big sea bass.
+Whether on the beach or on the coast, it's also possible to catch big sea bass.

 On the beach, sometimes under certain conditions, these fish maraud in search of prey, and it's possible to catch them on sight.
 It's quite rare, but possible.

-It's often while streamer fishing that you'll come across them.
-It's not the habitat where the biggest fish get caught, but in autumn sea bass have a resurgence of activity once the summer is over, and will be more often active and therefore potentially catchable.
+Often it's by streamer fishing that you'll be lucky enough to stumble upon them.
+But if you know your fishing zones, you'll gradually find more interesting spots for larger fish.
+It's not the habitat where the biggest fish get caught, but in autumn bass are more active once the summer is over, and will be more often active and therefore potentially catchable.

-From a boat, it's by looking for well-marked spots that you'll come across big bass.
-Fly fishing may not be the ideal technique for catching these big bass, which often live in strong currents (rock head, drop-off, plateau), or at a certain depth.
-By adapting your equipment and often fishing more slowly and deeper, you'll increase your chances of catching fish over 60 cm.
+From a boat, it's by looking for well-marked spots that you'll find big bass.
+Flies may not be the ideal technique for catching these big fish, which often live in strong currents (rock heads, drop-offs, plateaus), or at a certain depth.
+But by adapting your equipment and fishing more slowly and at greater depths, you'll increase your chances of catching fish over 60 cm.
+Or, at any rate, catch pretty fish more often.

 Stalking fat people on sight: the best approach!

-You'll have the best chance of catching big fish that deserve to be caught by sight.
-That's right, because it's by sight that we "attack" these fish and thus "select" them.
-Nonetheless, there's still a lot of searching and prospecting to be done to find these unusual fish!
+You'll have the best chance of catching big fish by sight, but they have to be earned.
+And yes, because it's visually that we "attack" these fish and therefore allow us to "select" them.
+Nonetheless, there will be an important research and prospecting phase to find these unusual fish!

 They can be found in all estuaries, with some very large fish exceeding 80 cm and even reaching 90 cm to 1 meter!
-These big bass have to come in very little water to search for crabs, which follow the tidal movements of the water.
+These big bass have to come in very little water in search of their favorite food: crabs.
+These prey follow the movements of the water according to the tide and are often found on the edges of rocks and wrack.

-In this case, they put themselves in danger, but their natural distrust and ability to adapt mean that they rarely, if ever, get caught!
+In this case, they put themselves in danger to get to the bottom of them, but their natural distrust and adaptability mean that they rarely, if ever, get caught!

 Sea bass over 70 cm systematically analyze their prey.
-They rarely pounce on just anything, even if fortunately for us they are sometimes more active feeders and we manage to outsmart them.
+They rarely pounce on just anything, although fortunately for us, sometimes they are more active feeders and we manage to outsmart them.

 On the beach, but also in the oyster beds, large sea bass are present.
 Once again, you'll need a very good knowledge of each area to know where and when to find them.